a-soll/native-twitch/readme.md

 Native Twitch is a native MacOS app for Twitch with FFZ support.
 Still in very early development.

 ## For FFZ support
-1. Right click Native Twitch.app and click Show Package Contents
+1. Export your user settings from FFZ extension in your browser
-2. Navigate to Contents/Resources and paste your FFZ settings json file there.
+2. Open Native Twitch preferences and click on the button in the FFZ Settings section

-* This is going to be resolved in application settings later on
+3. Select the FFZ settings .json file that you exported from the browser.
+App may need to be relaunched for changes to take effect.

 ## Screenshots
 #### Landing page